reframejs/reframe/readme.md

  - further (optional) page configurations (page's &lt;title&gt;, meta tags, whether the page's HTML should be rendered at build-time or at request-time, whether the page should be hydrated or not, etc.).

 You can create a React web app with **no build configuration** and **no server configuration**.
-(But, if you need to, everything is customizable.)
+(But, if you need to, everything is configurable/customizable.)

 > All you need to create a web app is one React component and one page config per page.